Laplante Laskowski Symposium on Minerals Processing Fundamentals

 Ottawa, Canada

-CMP 2025 registration is now open!
-The 57th Annual Canadian Mineral Processors Conference will be held in Ottawa at the Westin Hotel January 21-23, 2025 in the Confederation Ballrooms (4th Floor).
-The conference will feature presentations on various aspects of mineral processing which will include: comminution, flotation, gold and iron ore processing, mineralogy, mill optimization, and process control.
+The 57th Annual Canadian Mineral Processors Conference was held in Ottawa at the Westin Hotel January 21-23, 2025 in the Confederation Ballrooms (4th Floor).
+The conference featured presentations on various aspects of mineral processing which included: comminution, flotation, gold and iron ore processing, mineralogy, mill optimization, and process control.

 New this year – Special Symposium on Mineral Processing Fundamentals

-On Monday, January 20 st 2025, the Minerals Science and Engineering Section of MetSoc will host the Laplante-Laskowski Symposium on Mineral Processing Fundamentals as part of the CMP annual conference.
-Academic and professional researchers as well as graduate students will be presenting their research in the field of mineral processing.
-Please see the Metsoc website for the final program.
-Full-day symposium – $350.
+On Monday, January 20, 2025, the Minerals Science and Engineering Section of MetSoc hosted the Laplante-Laskowski Symposium on Mineral Processing Fundamentals as part of the CMP annual conference.
+Academic and professional researchers as well as graduate students presented their research in the field of mineral processing.

 To see the full announcement.

-The CMP 2025 – Laplante Laskowski Symposium on Minerals Processing Fundamentals will be held on January 20, 2025, at the Westin Ottawa Hotel, one day before the official opening of the CMP conference.
+The CMP 2025 – Laplante Laskowski Symposium on Minerals Processing Fundamentals was held on January 20, 2025, at the Westin Ottawa Hotel, one day before the official opening of the CMP conference.

-This special symposium invites participants to engage in a full day of focused sessions on minerals processing fundamentals, offering valuable insights from leading experts in the field.
+This special symposium invite participants to engage in a full day of focused sessions on mineral processing fundamentals, offering valuable insights from leading experts in the field.

 Certificate of Attendance